kolzchut/mediawiki-extensions-Promoter/README.md

 ## Changelog
+- 2016-02-29
+  * Allow to disable view and/or click tracking ($wgPromoterTrackAds)
+  * Improve documentation somewhat
 - 2016-01-20 Depened on Extension:GoogleUniversalAnalytics (using RL module) for event tracking
 - 2015-02-09 Update design of sidebar ads to make them a bit more noticeable
 - 2014-11-17 Parse ad messages as wikitext